Learning in a Small/Big World: Model

-In the subsequent sections, I compare the learning behaviors, that is, the characteristics of the $\epsilon$-optimal updating mechanisms (for small $\epsilon$) in small and big worlds by answering the following questions.
+In this subsection, I briefly discuss the distinction between small and big worlds in this model, and the research questions that this paper will address.
+Roughly speaking, $N$ represents how complicated the world is, and $M$ represents the cognitive resources/ability of the DM.
+This gives a natural definition of small and big worlds based on relative (or perceived) complexity: an inference problem is a small world problem when the $\frac{N}{M}$ is small, and is a big world problem otherwise. \newcustomtheorem{definition}{Definition}

-\paragraph{Is learning close to Bayesian?} The first question I ask is whether the learning behavior of the DM is close to that of a Bayesian individual in small and big worlds.
-The answer to this question sheds light on how well the Bayesian model approximates individuals' learning and decision making in different problems, and how robust the theoretical results in the literature are to the setting of bounded memory.

-As we know, in the current setup, a Bayesian individual will (almost) perfectly learn the true state of the world asymptotically, no matter how big $N$ is.
-Thus, this question is equivalent to whether $L_{M}^{*}$ is close to $0$ in small and big worlds. \begin{definition}{2} The asymptotic learning behavior of the DM is close to Bayesian in small worlds if and only if $\lim_{M\rightarrow \infty} L_{M}^{*}=0$, and is close to Bayesian in big worlds if and only if $L_{M}^{*}=0$. \end{definition}
+\paragraph{Is behavior close to Bayesian?} The first question I ask is whether the asymptotic behavior of the DM is close to that of a Bayesian individual in small and big worlds.
+The answer to this question sheds light on how well the Bayesian model approximates individuals' decision making behavior under uncertainty in different problems, and how robust the theoretical results in the literature are to the setting of bounded memory.
+In the setup in this paper, a Bayesian individual will (almost) perfectly learn the true state of the world asymptotically and achieve asymptotic utility loss close to $0$, no matter how big $N$ is.
+Thus, I analyze how large $L_{M}^{*}$ is, depending on the relative complexity of the world.